Mohamed Bin Zayed Continues Tours Of IDEX 2021 - UrduPoint

 Mohamed Bin Zayed Continues Tours Of IDEX 2021

-Sheikh Mohamed visited a number of the companies participating in the global event and was briefed on the latest military and defence systems, products, and solutions on display.
+Sheikh Mohamed visited a number of the companies participating in the global event and was briefed on the latest Arab and foreign military and defence systems, products, and solutions on display.

-He also visited Maritime Security Exhibition (NAVDEX), which is held on the margin of IDEX 2021, as well as the pavilions of Tawazun Economic Council, Saudi Arabia, and the Republic of Serbia in addition to the stands of several other countries participating in the event.

 Sheikh Mohamed exchanged talk during his tour with the exhibitors and participants on the significance of such events in promoting their businesses and shedding light on the latest defence products and solutions and their future projects in this field.